go1com/go1d/docs/components/data-table.md

 releaseVersion: 0.0.40
 ---

 This component renders a table.
 It can do this in one of two ways.
-Either by supplying the rows to the table, or by supplying a function to render each row out.
+Either by supplying columns (which each include a header and cell renderer), or by supplying a function to render each row out and an array of headers.
 This uses the TR and TH components from the Table component.

 ## Examples

-### Basic Table using a row renderer
+### Basic Table using a row renderer and header array

+Supply a header array and it will be put at the top of the table.
+Supply a row renderer and it will be used to render out the rows for the table.

 ```.jsx
 <DataTable
   rowHeight={55}